Coherence and Quantum Stability of Relativistic Superfluid States: A quantum description of superfluids in the background field method

 In what follows, we show that this state is uniquely identified with the interacting vacuum of the fluctuation Hamiltonian (the sum of Eqs.~\eqref{eq:H2} and \eqref{eq:Hint}).
 The explicit expression of the interacting vacuum is:

 with $\infty_\pm=\infty(1\pm \ri \epsilon)$.
-The second equality, valid up to a normalization factor, expresses the interacting vacuum of fluctuations in terms of the free vacuum $|0_{h,\pi}\rangle$ — the ground state of the quadratic Hamiltonian~\eqref{eq:H2}.\footnote{ It represents the standard projection of the interacting vacuum on the free vacuum (see chapter~4.2 of Ref.~\cite{Peskin:1995ev}). } Next, we prove that the state in question has the following properties \begin{enumerate}[label=(\roman*)] \item Equal-time correlation functions of the fluctuation fields $h(x)$ and $\pi(x)$ in their interacting vacuum are time-independent. \item Such correlation functions containing an odd power of $\pi(x)$ are vanishing. \end{enumerate} The property (i) is enough to guarantee that the chemical potential $\mu$ is constant according to Eq.~\eqref{eq:radialU1}, while property (ii) implies that Eq. \eqref{eq:angularU1} is trivially satisfied.
+The second equality, valid up to a normalization factor, expresses the interacting vacuum of fluctuations in terms of the free vacuum $|0_{h,\pi}\rangle$ — the ground state of the quadratic Hamiltonian~\eqref{eq:H2}.\footnote{ It represents the standard projection of the interacting vacuum on the free vacuum (see chapter~4.2 of Ref.~\cite{Peskin:1995ev}). } Such a state corresponds to the superfluid defined in Section \ref{sec:state_def}, as it is evident by performing the time-independent canonical transformation \eqref{eq:fluctuation_can_trans}.

+Next, we prove that the state in question has the following properties \begin{enumerate}[label=(\roman*)] \item Equal-time correlation functions of the fluctuation fields $h(x)$ and $\pi(x)$ in their interacting vacuum are time-independent. \item Such correlation functions containing an odd power of $\pi(x)$ are vanishing. \end{enumerate} The property (i) is enough to guarantee that the chemical potential $\mu$ is constant according to Eq.~\eqref{eq:radialU1}, while property (ii) implies that Eq. \eqref{eq:angularU1} is trivially satisfied.
 Hence, the two properties are enough to guarantee that the background described by this state is stationary.

 Let us begin with property (i), which follows directly from the time-independence of the full Hamiltonian density governing the fluctuation theory.
 In particular, by specifying the explicit form of the state $|v\rangle$, we can now set initial conditions and rewrite any expectation value involving the fluctuation fields, as in equation~\eqref{eq:ExpFl}, in the form